ASFaust/SparseDataModel/README.md

 # SparseDataModel

 A generative model for simulating high-dimensional sparse data under complex missingness patterns (including MNAR — Missing Not At Random).
-This model learns and reproduces both the joint distribution of values and their corresponding missingness structure using corrected correlation modeling via neural networks.
+This model discovers both the joint distribution of values and their corresponding missingness structure using corrected correlation modeling via neural networks.

 No training is required, the model is initialized directly from a sample dataset and quickly generates synthetic data that matches the observed sparsity and correlation patterns.

 ## Features